Atlanta Dog Bite Attorney

 - Physical pain and suffering

-When it comes to dog bite settlement amounts, the state of Georgia ranks in the top ten states for generous compensations.
+When it comes to dog bite settlement amounts, the state of Georgia ranks in the top ten states for generous compensations after a dog law case.
 In fact, the average settlement in Georgia is around $32,000.

 Dog attacks can be terrifying.
-No matter how bad the situation, you always have options.
-Contact a sympathetic dog bite attorney in Atlanta who will explain your options and fight for your rights.
+No matter how bad the situation, you always have options under the law.
+Speak to a sympathetic attorney in Atlanta knowledgeable of dogs who will explain your options and fight for your rights after an animal attack.
 Although your life may never be the same, the right lawyer can help ensure you are as comfortable as possible.